GenderedIntelligence/the-trans-dimension/README.md

 -  check the acceptance criteria have been met (with tests if appropriate)
 -  add comments & questions
--  once approved, leave for the author to squash and merge
+-  once approved, leave for the author to merge

 ## License